build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ```

 > **Note**
-> : The annotation `$imagepolicy` is mandatory, which is for locating.
-If Flux discovers the image version is changed , it will locate and modify the file content according to this annotation.
+> Warning: The annotation `$imagepolicy`, which is for locating, is mandatory.
+If Flux discovers the image version is changed, it will locate and modify the file content according to this annotation.

-##### 4.2.2 Registing the front-end of microservice under flux-repo
+##### 4.2.2 Registing the Front-end of a Microservice Under Flux-repo

 In the project flux-repo, create a new file apps/overlays/development/sock-shop/registry.yaml, and replace ACCOUNT_ID with your own ACCOUNT_ID.
 ```yaml